hmsc-r/HMSC/README.md

 install_github("hmsc-r/HMSC", ref = "v3.0-2")
 ```

+For changes in the current github version, see [NEWS](https://github.com/hmsc-r/HMSC/blob/master/inst/NEWS.md).

 ## Getting started
 To get started with the package, we recommend to start with reading the package documentation which can be found by typing ```help('Hmsc-package')```, following the vignettes and reading the help pages for the `Hmsc`, `HmscRandomLevel` and `sampleMcmc` functions.
 The vignettes are available in the 'vignette' folder, or can be accessed from within **R** by typing e.g. `vignette(topic = "vignette_1_univariate", package = "Hmsc")`.
 To see a list of vignettes, type `vignette(package = "Hmsc")`.